mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 The Amplify Central WebUI includes the following enhancements:

-* View the agents connected to an environment in environment detail page
+* View the agents connected to an environment in the Environment Detail page
 * Improved Provider UX of API Service List and Details page:

     * Providers can view the user who made the last modification from the list of API Service versions.